raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 2. The second stage boot loader (`bootcode.bin` on the sdcard or `usbbootcode.bin` for usb boot) is responsible for setting up the LPDDR2 SDRAM interface and various other critical system funcions and then loading and executing the main GPU firmware (called start.elf, again on the primary SD card partition).

-3. Start.elf takes over and is responsible for further system setup and booting up the ARM processor subsystem, and contains the firmware that runs on the various parts of the GPU.
+3. `start.elf` takes over and is responsible for further system setup and booting up the ARM processor subsystem, and contains the firmware that runs on the various parts of the GPU.
 It first reads `dt-blob.bin` to determine initial GPIO pin states and GPU-specific interfaces and clocks, then parses `config.txt`.
-It then loads an ARM device tree file (e.g. `bcm2708-rpi-cm.dtb` for a Compute Module) and any device tree overlays specified in config.txt before starting the ARM subsystem and passing the device tree data to the booting Linux kernel.
+It then loads an ARM device tree file (e.g. `bcm2708-rpi-cm.dtb` for a Compute Module) and any device tree overlays specified in `config.txt` before starting the ARM subsystem and passing the device tree data to the booting Linux kernel.

 ##Device Tree